 While studying at MxCC’s Veterinary Technology program, it is expected that you attend all of your classes.
 Frequent absences, missed examinations/quizzes may result in an ‘F’ grade or program dismissal.
 If you miss a class (excused or unexcused) you are responsible and accountable for any missed information, homework assignments etc. Instructors may or may not allow you to make up assignments, exams, etc. Please speak with your instructor and reference your course syllabus for information.

 You are required to maintain a MINIMUM of a ‘C’ average or better at ALL TIMES.
 You must receive a grade of a ‘C’ or better in all courses within the veterinary technology curriculum.
-(A ‘C- is not a passing grade. ) Failure to do so may result in academic probation and dismissal from the program.
+(A ‘C-‘ is not a passing grade. ) Failure to do so may result in academic probation and dismissal from the program.
 Some courses may require higher than a ‘C’ average for a passing grade.
 Please reference your course syllabus and see your instructor for details.

 Tardiness or Absences from Clinical Rotations or Externships: